Ippey/balance-of-freee-account/readme.txt

 == Installation ==
 1. Install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the \'Plugins\' screen in WordPress.
-1. Use the Settings->Balance of freee account to configure the plugin
+1. Use the Settings->Balance of freee account to configure the plugin.
+You need to get APP_ID and APP_SECRET on freee.
 1. Access /wp-admin/